11 clear signs your boss wants you to leave

 11. You are being micromanaged

-Criticizing everything you do and not allowing you to make decisions on your own means that your boss has begun to micromanage you.
+Constantly testing your abilities, criticizing everything you do, and not allowing you to make decisions on your own means that your boss has begun to micromanage you.

 Another example would be if your boss wants you to write down everything you do.

 While your superior might try to make it look like they are simply concerned about the work, if they all of a sudden start watching every move you make, tracking your productivity, and asking you to regularly report to them, then they either don’t trust you or are looking for reasons to fire you.